 “Coronavirus” is an umbrella term for many types of viruses that have been known to cause respiratory diseases in both people and animals.
 The 2019 Novel Coronavirus (COVID-19; previously 2019-nCoV) is a new strain that has been recently discovered and publicized worldwide.
 PuroClean by Daddison - Jefferson uses the PuroClean RapidDefense™ system to provide deep mitigation cleaning in areas compromised by a Coronavirus or Influenza outbreak.
 Using this process, the team at PuroClean by Daddison - Jefferson will carefully contain the area and will minimize the risk of pathogens spreading using The Environmental Protection Agency-registered (EPA) products.
-If there are any lingering odors, our trained technicians will deodorize the area and return your Jefferson area property back to its pre-loss condition with empathy and care.
+If there are any lingering odors, our trained technicians will deodorize the area and return your Jefferson, GA area property back to its pre-loss condition with empathy and care.

 The coronavirus pandemic is still spreading and government leaders and health agencies continue to urge citizens to follow strict and particular precautions for protection.
-PuroClean’s Jefferson coronavirus cleaning procedures help reduce COVID-19 outbreak related contamination.
+PuroClean’s Jefferson, GA coronavirus cleaning procedures help reduce COVID-19 outbreak related contamination.
 We are now performing deep mitigation cleaning of all touch-point surfaces, and also using disinfectants that are EPA registered.
 These cleaning practices are available for any commercial, residential, industrial and institutional properties.
 Get in touch with PuroClean soon to find out more about our COVID-19 cleaning services and more.

 Individuals who are in close contact with one another (within about 6 feet) are the most likely to spread COVID-19 in a “person-to-person” manner.
 Small respiratory droplets projected through coughing or sneezing produce miniscule drops that can land on the nose or mouth or be breathed into the lungs of another person.
 This is most commonly how COVID-19 spreads rapidly.
 Therefore, it is believed that person-to-person is the most common way the disease spreads.